cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 #### Pros

-- This is the combination for maxmimum trust and security for DID resolution.
+- This is the combination for maxmimum trust and security for using the Universal DID Resolver.

 #### Cons